yankarl2000/mcnp_object/README.md

-# mcnp_parcer
+# mcnp_parser
-module to parce mcnp files .i and .o
+module to parse mcnp files .i and .o